ayomeer/DNF_Tower/TowerOfDeath_Rules.md

 ## 3. Floor Master
 3.1 Players can become a floor master if they beat the current floor master in a BO5 Format.

+3.2 Players can only challenge floor masters they previously defeated in a BO1.

-3.2 Admins need to be informed of this challenge and they will set up the BO5.
+3.3 Admins need to be informed of this challenge and they will set up the BO5.

-3.3 When a challenger becomes a floor master, he will become the gatekeeper of the map for the floor he covets.
+3.4 When a challenger becomes a floor master, he will become the gatekeeper of the map for the floor he covets.
 This can be overruled by admins.

 ## 4. Ranking System